 Starting 2015, the laws in Minnesota were strengthened to require more practice for teen drivers before they get their license.
 And over the last several years, a number of laws have been passed in MN to reduce car accidents caused by teenage drivers.
 Statistics are not available yet, but hopefully we will see a reduction in the number of auto accidents caused by a teen driver in MN

-Our attorneys have seen many different situations where a teenage made a bad decision in a car that ended with serious consequences.
+Our top lawyers have seen many different situations where a teenage made a bad decision in a car that ended with serious consequences.
 If you are injured in an auto accident because of a teen driver, call our office and speak with an experienced lawyer.
 We will explain your rights to you and make sure you are treated fairly by the insurance company.
-The primary focus of our car accident lawyers is to make sure you are completely compensated for your injuries.
+The primary focus of our car crash lawyers is to make sure you are completely compensated for your injuries.
 We will provide you with a free consultation and answer your questions.
-You can meet with a car crash injury lawyer at our offices in Edina MN, Minneapolis, Woodbury, or St. Louis Park.
-A car accident attorney from our office will also meet people at their homes in Chanhassen, Maple Grove, Brooklyn Center, Brooklyn Park, Anoka MN, Lino Lakes, Forest Lake, St. Paul, Roseville, Lakeville, Burnsville, and other cities throughout Minnesota.
+You can meet with an auto accident injury lawyer at our offices in Edina MN, Minneapolis, Woodbury, or St. Louis Park.
+A best car accident attorney from our office will also meet people at their homes in Chanhassen, Maple Grove, Brooklyn Center, Brooklyn Park, Anoka MN, Lino Lakes, Forest Lake, St. Paul, Roseville, Lakeville, Burnsville, and other cities throughout Minnesota.

 Here is the law that was recently passed regarding teenage drivers.

 Subdivision 1.Requirements for provisional license.

 (a) The department may issue a provisional license, which must be distinctive in appearance from a driver’s license, to an applicant who:

 (1) has reached the age of 16 years;